Not feeling (a) fine? You might have a ‘reasonable excuse’ for not completing your tax return

 - finding the HMRC online system too difficult to use

 - failing to receive a reminder from HMRC

 - making a mistake on your tax return

 If you relied on your accountant to complete your Self Assessment, but they failed to prepare and submit your tax return on time, you may think that would be a reasonable excuse for missing the deadline.
-Unfortunately this is not the case, as HMRC still hold you responsible for your own tax affairs even if you have used an accountant.
+Unfortunately this is nearly always not the case, as HMRC still holds you responsible for your own tax affairs even if you have used an accountant.

 What to do next